Rise to Success: Career Highlights of Ja Morant

 October 20, 2021: Season Opener Performance

-On October 20, 2021, Ja Morant recorded 37 points and six assists in a 132–121 win over the Cleveland Cavaliers in the Grizzlies' season opener.
+On October 20, 2021, in the Grizzlies' season opener, Ja Morant recorded 37 points and six assists in a 132–121 win over the Cleveland Cavaliers.

-July 6, 2022: Morant Signs Five-Year Extension with Grizzlies
+July 6, 2022: Morant signs five-year extension with the Grizzlies

-On July 6, 2022, Ja Morant signed a five-year contract extension with the Memphis Grizzlies, guaranteeing him $193 million, with a potential increase to $231 million if he is selected for an All-NBA team.
+On July 6, 2022, Ja Morant signed a five-year contract extension with the Memphis Grizzlies, guaranteeing him $193 million, potentially reaching $231 million if he makes an All-NBA team.

 2022: NBA All-Star and Most Improved Player

-In 2022, Ja Morant was selected to his first NBA All-Star Game and won the NBA Most Improved Player Award, highlighting his growth and achievements in the league.
-He was also selected to his first All-NBA Team.
+In 2022, Ja Morant was named to his first NBA All-Star Game as a starter.
+At the end of the season, Morant won the NBA Most Improved Player Award and was selected to his first All-NBA Team.

-January 29, 2023: Morant Achieves Seventh Career Triple-Double
+January 29, 2023: Morant records seventh career triple-double

-On January 29, 2023, Ja Morant recorded his seventh career triple-double with 27 points, 10 rebounds, and 15 assists in a 112–100 victory over the Indiana Pacers, making him the first Grizzlies player to achieve at least 25 points, 10 rebounds, and 15 assists in a single game.
+On January 29, 2023, Ja Morant achieved his seventh career triple-double with 27 points, 10 rebounds, and 15 assists in a win against the Indiana Pacers, marking the first time in Grizzlies history that a player has recorded at least 25 points, 10 rebounds, and 15 assists in a single game.

-On December 19, 2023, Ja Morant made his return from suspension, scoring 27 of his 34 points in the second half and hitting the game-winning shot in a 115–113 victory against the New Orleans Pelicans.
+On December 19, 2023, Ja Morant returned from suspension and scored 27 of his 34 points in the second half, making the game-winning shot in a 115–113 victory against the New Orleans Pelicans.

-On March 28, 2025, the Grizzlies fired coach Taylor Jenkins, who had been Ja Morant's head coach during his tenure with the team, with nine games remaining in the 2024–25 regular season.
+On March 28, 2025, the Grizzlies fired coach Taylor Jenkins, who had been Ja Morant's only head coach during his tenure with the team.
+This occurred with only nine games remaining in the 2024-25 regular season, despite the team nearing entry into the 2025 NBA playoffs with a 44–29 record.